AkhilaGanesh/ocr/README.md

 ```
 docker build -t app
-docker run -p 5000:5000 --name app app
+docker run -p 5000:5000 -v src_path/to/images:/code/images --name app app
 ```
-Used postman to send request and get response.
+Usage of POST method to send image as request and receive a json string format as response.